Assistant Professor, Texas A&M University

 B.S.
 Wildlife Ecology and Conservation, University of Florida

-Elena joined the lab in the Fall of 2020, in the middle of the pandemic.
-Her research focuses on avian health in Texas waterbirds, and especially interactions between environmental contaminants, parental care, and offspring health.
-She started field work with black skimmers in summer of 2021 and has recieved a Texas Sea Grant Grant-in-Aid of Graduate Research to evaluate potential health hazards for skimmers nesting on the Texas coast.
+Elena joined the lab in the Fall of 2020 after completing several prestigious internships in wildlife endocrinology and health.
+Her research focuses on the health of Texas waterbirds, and especially interactions between environmental contaminants, parental care, and offspring health.
+She started field work with black skimmers in summer of 2021 and has recieved a Texas Sea Grant Grant-in-Aid of Graduate Research to evaluate potential health hazards for black skimmers nesting on the Texas coast.
 Her work on mercury in black skimmers is funded by the Morris Animal Foundation.

 PhD Student, Texas A&M University, Ecology and Evolutionary Biology, Department of Ecology and Conservation Biology